KNOW YOUR RIGHTS ON SLIP AND FALL INJURY AND PREMISES LIABILITY

 The issue is going to be whether or not the parking stops are really serving a necessary function in the parking lot, or if they make it unsafe by creating a trip and fall hazard.
 Some experts have testified that using parking stops in this day and age is negligent because there is really no need for them.
 They do not serve any useful purpose, but are obstacles to walking and people constantly trip over them.

 Other injuries include broken bones and head injuries.
 People typically use their hands to brace their falls, and wrist injuries are common, which can result in carpal tunnel problems later.
 You can suffer a common wrist fracture injury when you use your hand to brace yourself when you fall.
 Other typical injuries suffered in falls include broken legs, arms, or shoulders.
 Anyone not expecting to fall can be seriously injured if an unexpected trip hazard occurs.

 WHY IS PROVING NEGLIGENCE IMPORTANT?

 Having a serious injury is not enough to win a personal injury lawsuit.
 You have to prove that the defendant somehow failed to act reasonably with regard to your safety.
 Someone is negligent under circumstances in which a reasonable person in his or her position would not have done what he did.
-For example, in the Smith’s case described earlier, we had to prove that a reasonable supermarket would not have left low boxes in the aisle where customers need to walk.
+For example, in Smith’s case described earlier, we had to prove that a reasonable supermarket would not have left low boxes in the aisle where customers need to walk.

-Our job as attorneys is to gather the facts by interviewing the witnesses, gathering the reports, looking at the physical evidence, having it analyzed by experts, doing inspections and testing, then to present the facts in a way that is most favorable to the client so that we can win the case.
+Our job as attorneys is to gather the facts by interviewing the witnesses, gathering the reports, looking at the physical evidence, having it analyzed by experts, doing inspections and testing, then presenting the facts in a way that is most favorable to the client so that we can win the case.

 WHAT IF I AM INJURED ON GOVERNMENT OR PUBLIC PROPERTY?